fmerenda/StripperVilleUtils/README.txt

    goes wrong (network goes out, etc) I can fix it right then.
    I'm happy to offer this to everyone.
 FERDA! :)

-4. There's an option 4.
-PINEAPPLE.
-See option 3.

-The USERS way is a virtual machine, already set up and ready to go, with some convenience things thrown in like the text editor has a session with the files opened already that are needed to change for congfiguration, an update script, etc. It's a full copy of Debian set up and ready to run already.

 The hard way, "I want to see how this works and hack on it for a bit."
 There's full instructions to install everything on a local linux workstation,